awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 ## Looking Up Insights Events by Time Range<a name="look-up-insights-by-time-range"></a>

 Insights events from the past 90 days are available for lookup\.
-To specify a time range, type the following command:
+To specify a time range, type the following command\.

 ```
 aws cloudtrail lookup-events --event-category insight --start-time <timestamp> --end-time <timestamp>